 03. Which knot the beginners should try first?

 Ans: We recommend, that the beginner should go with the Improved Clinch Fishing Knot first.
 Because it is more reliable and simpler than the Palomar knot.

 04. Is the improved clinch knot good for fluorocarbon?

 Ans: Yes, the improved clinch knots well for fluorocarbon and lighter monofilament.

 05. What can I use to attach to the improved clinch knot?

-Ans: The improved clinch knot allows a variety of material can be used.
-You can use lures, hooks, swivels & chips, Weights, Flies to attached to the improved clinch knot.
+Ans: The improved clinch knot allows a variety of materials can be used.
+You can use lures, hooks, swivels & chips, Weights, and Flies to attached to the improved clinch knot.

-A lot of studies have been done on how to put a hook on a fishing rod and the two popular, simple but effective knot, that you can use for happy fishing.
+A lot of studies have been done on how to put a hook on a fishing rod and the two popular, simple but effective knots, that you can use for happy fishing.

-We hope the information in this content will help you out to any hook or knot related problem.
-Let us know, what the knot you prefer to catch fish?
+We hope the information in this content will help you out with any hook or knot-related problem.
+Let us know, what knot you prefer to catch fish in?
 Or, if you just get started to fish, we suggest you go with the improved clinch knot.
 Happy fishing!

 - Echo Base Fly Rod Review [Full blog]